-Research Ethics is aimed at all readers and authors interested in ethical issues in the conduct of research, the regulation of research, the procedures and process of ethical review as well as broader ethical issues related to research such as scientific integrity and the end uses of research.
-The journal aims to promote, provoke, host and engage in open and public debate about research ethics on an international scale but also to contribute to the education of researchers and reviewers of research.
+Research Ethics is aimed at readers and authors who are interested in ethical issues associated with the design and conduct of research, the regulation of research, the procedures and process of ethical review and issues related to scientific integrity.
+The journal aims to promote, inspire, host and engage in open and public debate about research ethics on an international scale and to contribute to the education of researchers and reviewers of research.

-Research Ethics publishes original papers and review articles as well as informative case studies, and offers a home for submissions from authors from around the world.
+Research Ethics offers a home for submissions from authors from around the world and publishes original papers and review articles as well as informative case studies.
 The quality of submitted articles is evaluated independently by double-blind peer review.

 |Kate Chatfield||University of Central Lancashire, UK|

 |Julie Cook||University of Central Lancashire, UK|

 |Mark Israel||Australasian Human Research Ethics Consultancy Services, Australia|

 |Jessica Martin||University of Edinburgh, UK|

 |Alan McElligott||City University of Hong Kong, Hong Kong|